zoe-walker/Visualizations/Templates/TypeScriptWebpackReactVisualizationTemplate/README.md

 This will open your browser showing test-page.html.
 You can now start modifying the visualization code.
 Interesting files:
-- visualization.tsx: This is where your main code lives.
+- app.tsx: This is where your main code lives.
 - test-page.js: Hooks the test page in to the main visualization code.
 - data.json: This file passes test data in to your test visualization page.